jessecha/OPCAS/README.md

 ![Alt Text](https://github.com/jessecha/DNRacing/blob/master/video.gif)

 Welcome to the DNRacing Repo!
 This repository is for a scaled V2V autonomous motorsport project involving two 1:8 scale RC cars.
 All of the work was done with ROS Kinetic and Keras.
-The project was recently accepted to the upcoming IEEE ITSC 2018 conference. (conditional acceptance; revisions needed) The project build is written below. <br />
+The project was recently accepted to the upcoming IEEE ITSC 2018 conference.
+The project build is written below. <br />

  # How-to-get-started <br />